News|Slideshows|January 27, 2026

 The report makes clear that fragmented data environments are now the main constraint on scale.
 Sixty-two percent of respondents cite fragmented data systems as the top barrier to expanding AI, ahead of staffing, model transparency and budget concerns.

-Leaders report up to a 40% reduction in documentation time when AI tools are embedded directly into core systems and aligned with coding and revenue workflows, but say those gains are harder to reproduce across the enterprise when clinical, financial and operational data remain siloed.
+Leaders report up to a 40% reduction in documentation time when AI tools are embedded directly into core systems and aligned with coding and revenue workflows, but they say those gains are more difficult to reproduce across the enterprise when clinical, financial and operational data remain siloed.

-The report ultimately frames 2026 as an pivotal decision point for health systems: unify data and workflows on a platform-based AI approach, or continue layering point solutions on top of existing fragmentation.
+The report ultimately frames 2026 as a pivotal decision point for health systems: Unify data and workflows on a platform-based AI approach, or continue layering point solutions on top of existing fragmentation.

-“Health care is moving beyond the ‘shiny object’ phase of AI into a more mature focus on practical, measurable value,” said Benjamin Cassity, director of research and strategy for value-based care and AI at KLAS Research.
+“Health care is moving beyond the ‘shiny object’ phase of AI into a more mature focus on practical, measurable value,” Benjamin Cassity, director of research and strategy for value-based care and AI at KLAS Research, said in the news release.
 “While pilots are transitioning into real operational use, adoption remains uneven, and achieving organization-wide scale will be essential for long-term impact.”

 Newsletter